Ruger released their newest handgun: the Security-9.

-Ruger has just released their newest handgun, the Security-9 polymer-framed, hammer-fired pistol.
-Ruger has built the Security-9 around the highly successful and reliable LCP® hammer-fired action.
-The Ruger Security-9 is purpose-built to be a mid-size every-day carry handgun, providing full capacity 15-round magazines of 9x19mm ammunition, while offering a more compact and concealable profile.
+It is a polymer-framed, hammer-fired pistol built around the highly successful LCP hammer-fired action.
+The Ruger Security-9 is purpose-built to be a mid-size every-day carry a handgun, providing full capacity 15-round magazines of 9x19mm ammunition, while offering a more compact and concealable profile.

-Ruger is definitely not new to the polymer-framed pistol, even beating out other bigs like Smith & Wesson and Remington back in the 1980’s with their P85-95 series.
-However, for one reason or another (Glock?)
-Ruger has always seemed to be in the shadows with these pistols.
+Ruger is not new to the polymer-framed pistol, even beating out other bigs like Smith & Wesson and Remington back in the 1980s with their P85-95 series.
+However, for one reason or another, Ruger always seems to be an “also ran” when compared to many other pistols.
 Well, that may be changing in a big way.

 Last year’s Ruger American Pistols have become very popular with nice features, excellent accuracy, and an amazingly affordable price.
 This year’s Security-9 is a perfect hammer-fired companion to the Ruger American Pistols, and the price is set to shatter the market.